lvillaca/programming-challenges/docs/hackerrank/README.md

 This section includes [HackerRank](https://www.hackerrank.com/dashboard) challenges.

-Scala implementations of solutions are included for the following Codility Sections:
+Java and Scala implementations of solutions are included for the following Codility Sections:

 * [Stacks](stacks/README.md)
 * [Implementations](implementations)